castlewong/castlewong/macOS notes.md

    ```

 That's it!
 You should now be able to use your new alias by typing `cd [alias_name]` in the terminal.
 For example, you can navigate to your Documents folder by typing `cd docs`.

+## zsh: This is the way.
+1

+Share some efficient skills you can use with zsh in macOS:

+1. **Tab completion**: Zsh has a powerful tab completion feature that can save you a lot of time.
+For example, if you type `cd /u/l/b` and press the `Tab` key, zsh will automatically complete the path to `/usr/local/bin`.

+2. **Aliases**: You can create aliases for frequently used commands to save time.
+For example, you can create an alias for `ls -la` by adding the following line to your `~/.zshrc` file: `alias ll='ls -la'`.
+Then, you can simply type `ll` instead of `ls -la`.

+3. **History search**: Zsh allows you to search your command history using the `Ctrl+R` shortcut.
+Simply press `Ctrl+R` and start typing a command you previously used.
+Zsh will search your history and display matching commands.

+4. **Auto-suggestions**: Zsh can suggest commands based on your command history and current input.
+To enable this feature, add the following line to your `~/.zshrc` file: `plugins=(zsh-autosuggestions)`.
+Then, start a new terminal session and try typing a command.
+Zsh will suggest commands based on your history and current input.

+5. **Custom prompts**: You can customize your zsh prompt to display useful information, such as the current directory, git branch, and more.
+To customize your prompt, add the following line to your `~/.zshrc` file: `PROMPT='%n@%m:%~$(git_prompt_info) %# '`.
+This will display your username, hostname, current directory, and git branch (if applicable) in your prompt.